---

 3. Save the PHP file.

-4. Edit your application’s `settings.php` file and add code similar to the following to incorporate the new PHP file that you created into your `settings.php` file:
+4. Edit your application's `settings.php` file and add code similar to the following to dynamically build the path to the credentials file and include it:

 }